dinkumoil/cuda_file_type_profile/README.md

 CudaText.
 The plugin will automatically set the character encoding and/or the EOL format according to your configuration.

+Another approach is to create a new file in CudaText using "File -> New file" or clicking the "Add tab" button in the tab bar, then save it to its desired location using a filename extension that is managed by the plugin and finally use "File -> Reopen" to reload the file.
+This will also trigger the plugin to set the character encoding and/or the EOL format.

 The plugin doesn't change encoding or end-of-line format of a file if it is part of a session or of the file history.
 That means you can override automatically set encoding or EOL format and it will be restored at next time the file is